MihkelAuv/estnltk-docker-service/README.md

 Run docker image using
 `docker run --name estnltk -p 5000:5000 -d --rm estnltk`

-If above command gives you an error `exec ./boot.sh: no such file or directory` then possible problem is in boot.sh shell script.
-Line endings must be converted to Linux format (LF)

 ## Samples

 Use the provided service test clients or use `curl` command line tool: